fengxia41103/myblog/content/thoughts/bike sharing.md

 Don't you see?
 It feels good not because it is good (at least not the ones I saw), but because they loot without penalty.
-It's not magic, and certainly not **innovation**, it's the same as a gang walking out of supermarket without pay &larr; yes, I'm pretty sure anyone in that gang felt good, at that moment. <span class="myhighlight">Who wouldn't!?</span> Yes, it is a valid business model for sure, and a pretty good one, too (think of the ROI! wow!), just don't connect it
+It's not magic, and certainly not **innovation**, it's the same as a gang walking out of supermarket without paying &larr; yes, I'm pretty sure anyone in that gang felt good, at that moment. <span class="myhighlight">Who wouldn't!?</span> Yes, it is a valid business model for sure, and a pretty good one, too (think of the ROI! wow!), just don't connect it